has a better approach to AI,

-because it places people at the center of the process.
+because we place people at the center of the process.
 In this manner people may

 reach conclusions while understanding how they got there.
 Our approach to AI has

 With conventional AI tools the goal has been to reach conclusions

 while leaving people out of the process as much as possible.
 It is

 unavoidable that such AI will be positioned to replace people, but this is an

 unstable situation given the current state of the art.
 A symptom of this

 As an example of the explainability problem, consider what happens when a

 person, versus what happens when an AI, scores a bank loan application, or makes a